 Do you have an email capture set up on your website?
 Send people there.
-If not, ask them to message you or your page with their email address and you will add them to your email list.
+If not, ask them to message you or your page with their email address and let them know you will add them to your email list.

 Sell them something

-If you’ve got a product related to the topic of your Live, and you’ve been building trust with your audience for a while, it’s OK to sell straight from your Live — but don’t make this an every video kind of habit.
+If you’ve got a product related to the topic of your Facebook Live video, and you’ve been building trust with your audience for a while, it’s OK to sell straight from your stream — but don’t make this an every video kind of habit.

 Your first goal is to provide value.
 Your second goal is to build an audience.
 And your third goal is to sell something.
 Make sure you’re tackling these in order, or it won’t work.

 When selling on your stream, make sure it’s related to the topic.
 You can’t just sell someone on plumbing services when you were talking about how to fix a leak.
 At that point, your job is just to remind people who you are and who to call in the event they need plumbing services.